 Mental illness affects millions of people, including millions of young people, in the United States each year.
 Despite this widespread prevalence, mental health is often stigmatized and viewed as less important than physical health.
 Our government must work to ensure that all people can access mental health care.
 The public school system is uniquely positioned to help provide mental health services for young people.

 Across the United States, millions of people lack insurance, and quality care is unaffordable for millions more.
-Urge Congress to support the Medicare for All Act of 2019, which would ensure that all Americans could access quality, affordable health care, regardless of employment status, ability to pay, or previous medical conditions.
+Urge Congress to support the Medicare for All Act, which would ensure that all Americans could access quality, affordable health care, regardless of employment status, ability to pay, or previous medical conditions.

 The Reform Movement is committed to protecting existing health care programs such as the Affordable Care Act, Medicare, Medicaid, and the Children’s Health Insurance Program while simultaneously expanding health care coverage to all.